Keibert Ruiz Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.21).
+- The Dodgers have a 4.22 team ERA that ranks 16th across all MLB pitching staffs.

-- The Dodgers rank 15th in baseball in home runs surrendered (170 total, 1.2 per game).
+- Dodgers pitchers combine to rank 16th in baseball in home runs allowed (172 total, 1.2 per game).

-- Sheehan makes the start for the Dodgers, his ninth of the season.
-He is 3-1 with a 5.31 ERA and 36 strikeouts in 42 1/3 innings pitched.
+- The Dodgers are sending Miller (9-3) to make his 18th start of the season as he aims for his 10th victory.
+He is 9-3 with a 3.80 ERA and 84 strikeouts in 94 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Atlanta Braves, when he threw four innings, allowing one earned run while giving up three hits.
+- His last time out came on Sunday against the Atlanta Braves, when the righty threw seven innings, surrendering one earned run while giving up three hits.

-- In nine games this season, the 23-year-old has amassed an ERA of 5.31, with 7.7 strikeouts per nine innings.
-Opponents are hitting .221 against him.
+- The 24-year-old has an ERA of 3.80, with 8 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.